 Australia has been actively promoting FTA negotiations with other countries.
-As of 2017, ten EPAs/FTAs have entered into force.
+As of 2018, eleven EPAs/FTAs have entered into force.
 Currently, Australia is in the process of negotiating with the GCC (negotiations started in July 2007).
 With regard to an FTA with India for which commencement of negotiations was agreed upon in May 2011, negotiations are ongoing toward concluding a comprehensive economic cooperation agreement (CECA).
-Although it was agreed at the top-level during Indian Prime Minister Modi's visit to Australia in November 2014 to work toward concluding the negotiations within 2015, the negotiations have not yet concluded.
-Australia agreed to commence negotiations with Indonesia in November 2010 and, furthermore, agreed to negotiate toward a CEPA in October 2011; the negotiations commenced in September 2012.
-In November 2008, Australia announced its participation in the Trans-Pacific Partnership (TPP) and joined the negotiations in March 2010.
-In November 2015, Australia and the EU agreed to work toward the commencement of FTA negotiations.
+Although it was agreed at the top-level during Indian Prime Minister Modi's visit to Australia in November 2014 to work toward concluding the negotiations within 2015, since September 2015 negotiation meetings have not been held.
+Australia agreed to commence negotiations for FTA with Indonesia in November 2011.
+In September 2012, CEPA negotiations commenced between the two countries and then in August 2018, the Australian and Indonesian governments declared that they had concluded a substantial settlement.
+Australia commenced negotiations for the FTA with the EU in June 2018.
 Australia and Germany, France, and other major EU countries agreed to work toward the completion of FTA negotiations by 2019.
 In November 2016, Australia and the United Kingdom agreed to promote constructive discussions for a UK-Australia FTA after the United Kingdom's withdrawal from the EU.
-In May 2017, Australia and Hong Kong held the first FTA negotiation meeting.
-In the same month, Australia also started FTA negotiations with Peru.
-The FTA was signed in November 2017.
-In June 2017, Australia commenced FTA negotiations with the Pacific Alliance (Mexico, Colombia, Peru, and Chile).
+Australia concluded negotiations for the FTA with Hong Kong in November 2018.
+Australia signed a FTA with Peru in February 2018.
+Also, in June 2017, Australia commenced FTA negotiations with the Pacific Alliance (Mexico, Colombia, Peru, and Chile).